Ideas for a wellness weekend in Montréal

 Let’s go outside

-When is the last time you journeyed to the top of Mount Royal?
+Have you ever journeyed to the top of Mount Royal?
 The sprawling central park offers over 200 hectares of natural space.
-Two hours on the park pathways will produce far more endorphins than anything you’ll post on social media.
+Two hours on the park pathways will produce far more endorphins than anything you’ll find while scrolling on social media.

 Five islands make up the peaceful, wildlife-filled Parc national des Îles-de-Boucherville.
 A few minutes’ drive from downtown, the park features hiking and biking trails, and opportunities for canoeing and kayaking.